COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 ## Real-world examples

 Given that we have covered the concepts underlying various approaches for raw data processing, we now turn our attention to demonstrating two examples of how a specific tool, [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/){cite}`raw:He2022`, can be used to process single-cell and single-nucleus data.
-The first toy example, which serves as the purpose of a quick demonstration of the real world single-cell processing pipeline, contains a small subset of the sequencing reads from a single cell experiment.
-The second example dataset is a full-size single-nucleus experiment, and can also be used in the {ref}`quality-control` section later.
+The first toy example, which serves as the purpose of a quick demonstration of the real world single-cell processing pipeline, contains a small subset of the sequencing reads from a single-cell experiment.
+The second example dataset is a full-size single-nucleus experiment, and is used in the {ref}`quality-control` section later.

 [`Alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/){cite}`raw:He2022` is a fast, accurate, and memory-frugal single-cell and single-nucleus data processing tool.
 [Simpleaf](https://github.com/COMBINE-lab/simpleaf){cite}`He2023simpleaf` is a wrapper program of `alevin-fry` that exposes a unified and simplified interface for processing common single-cell protocols and executing data processing workflows.
 Both `alevin-fry` and `simpleaf` are written in [rust](https://www.rust-lang.org/).
-In the following example run-through, we will first show how to uniformly process single-cell and single-nucleus raw data using two `simpleaf` commands.
+In the following example run-through on the toy dataset, we will first show how to uniformly process single-cell and single-nucleus raw data using two `simpleaf` commands.
 Then, we describe the complete set of the `alevin-fry` pipeline to which these `simpleaf` commands correspond, to outline where the steps described in the previous sections occur, and to convey the possible different processing options.
-All commands will be invoked from the command line, and [`conda`](https://docs.conda.io/en/latest/) will be used for installing all of the software required for running this example.
-As `alevin-fry` and `simpleaf` provide the uniform workflow for processing single-cell RNA-seq experiments generated from isolated cells and isolated nuclei, the example run-throughs we show below can be applied to both single-cell and single-nucleus experiments.
+All commands will be invoked from the command line, and [`conda`](https://docs.conda.io/en/latest/) will be used for installing all of the software tools required for running this example.
+If conda is not an option for you, you can also install `simpleaf` and its dependencies manually or access them through docker or singularity as discussed in this [simpleaf tutorial](https://combine-lab.github.io/alevin-fry-tutorials/2023/simpleaf-piscem/).

+Notice that as `alevin-fry` and `simpleaf` provide the uniform workflow for processing single-cell RNA-seq experiments generated from isolated cells and isolated nuclei, the example run-throughs we show below can be applied to both single-cell and single-nucleus experiments.

 To start, we need to prepare the sequencing reads from a single-cell or single-nucleus experiment in [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) and the reference set (e.g., expanded transcriptome) against which the reads will be mapped.
 One can use the transcriptomic reference directly in the alevin-fry pipeline, or provide a genomic reference set to build an expanded transcriptomic reference, which will lead to improved accuracy{cite}`raw:He2022`.
 Usually, a genomic reference set includes the genome build and the corresponding gene annotations of the sequenced species in the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) and [GTF/GFF](https://useast.ensembl.org/info/website/upload/gff.html) format, respectively.